Tips for Getting a Good Night’s Sleep

 Discovering your optimal sleep schedule

 Find a period of time in a wellness program, and work it with your counsellor (a week or two should do), when you are free to experiment with different sleep and wake times.
 Go to bed at the same time every night and allow yourself to sleep until you wake up naturally.
 No alarm clocks!
-If for example you’re sleep deprived from a lifetime of addiction and ‘medication’, it may take a few weeks to fully recover.
+If for example you’re sleep deprived from a lifetime of obsession and ‘medication’, it may take a few weeks to fully recover.
 Accept that.
 But as you go to bed and get up at the same time, you’ll eventually land on the natural sleep schedule that works best for you.
 You will just have to trust the process.
 Allow the discomfort of getting to the natural sleep cycle.
 Accepting the challenge with a positive attitude makes all the difference.

 For a private and intimate revitalization and wellness treatment centre experience call 082 442 4779 or email firstname.lastname@example.org.
 All Sanctuary depression and wellness programs including how to sleep better, run at a beautiful, world class treatment lodge in Plettenberg Bay, western Cape.
 We are just 45 minutes from Cape Town and collect clients upon request.

 Every client is treated to privacy, comfort and modern home living styled accommodation.
 Based on a Wildlife Lodge adds significant value and ensures clients are able to interact with Leopard, Cheetah and Lion on a daily basis.
 Based in Plettenberg Bay, we also enjoy the oceans, beaches, whale and dolphin watching, which add the perfect touch to a life changing recovery experience. with the utmost respect Stay for a day, a month a year.
 Choose from our different accommodation packages from various private and shared rooms, through to self catering, and then through to exclusive 5 star luxury accommodation packages.